Batman: Hush: Aftermath

 After the story's success, Lee and Loeb were slated to follow the story up with another six issues, but the project failed to materialize.
 Hush's story was continued by AJ Lieberman in the now discontinued Batman: Gotham Knights title.

 The plot element involving Jason Todd was later retconned in other Batman storylines.
 In the Under the Hood arc, it was revealed that Batman was actually fighting the real Jason Todd in the graveyard, who later switched places with Clayface.
 Todd is now a vigilante known as the Red Hood and aims to dominate Gotham's underworld through vicious tactics.
 It is also revealed that Batman had suspected that it was really Jason Todd he fought with; he secretly realizes that despite that the supposed impostor mimicked Dick Grayson and Tim Drake in skills, some of his maneuvers uncannily belonged to Jason.
 His former protégé had been stalking him since then.
 This is evident during the arc storyline "As the Crow Flies", where it is shown that Jason's mask was found in the Batmobile.
 After Jason revealed himself to Batman and kidnapped the Joker, he not only antagonizes Batman and his allies in Gotham but also clashes with the Teen Titans, Outsiders and Green Arrow as well.
 At the same time the Dark Knight has desperately tried to reach Jason in an effort to atone for his past failures.
 Following the 2005–2006 "Infinite Crisis" storyline, the Riddler spent a year in a coma and lost all memory of ever knowing that Batman was Bruce Wayne.

 The "Hush" storyline was followed up in Paul Dini and Dustin Nguyen's storyline, "Heart of Hush", where Hush returns to get revenge on Batman through Catwoman and surgically changed his appearance to match Bruce Wayne's in an attempt to steal his identity.
 The series was praised for adding backstory and depth to the character of Hush while returning him to a credible threat.
 An origin story for Hush is given in Detective Comics #846–847.

+In 2022, a 20th anniversary edition trade paperback of the original Hush storyline contained a newly produced epilogue.
+Written and drawn by the original authors Jeph Loeb and Jim Lee, it detailed how Hush escaped to an air pocket in a sunken boat at the bottom of the Gotham river after his defeat on the bridge.
+After performing surgery on himself to remove the two bullets from Harvey Dent's gun, Hush is shown to crawl ashore only to run into Harley Quinn and the Joker, who puts a gun to his head.
+The epilogue then ends with a To Be Continued.

+In 2024, at New York Comic Con, it was announced that Loeb and Lee would be taking over the monthly Batman title for "Hush 2", starting with issue 158 in March 2025 and lasting six issues.
+It was also confirmed that Scott Williams, Alex Sinclar, and Richard Starkings would return as inker, colorist, and letterer respectively for the story.